Buenos Aires: Top 10 Things To Do

 Casa Rosada Museum

-Once the tour finally ended, we headed for the Museum which is situated behind the Casa Rosada.
+Afterwards, head next door to the Casa Rosada Museum which is situated behind the Casa.
 It contains a potted history of Argentina, plus articles relating to the life of the Perons.

-Also in the museum is a mural by Mexican artist David Alfaro Siqueiros.
+Also in the museum is a mural by Mexican artist David Alfaro entitled Plastic Exercise (Ejercicio Plástico).
 Painted in 1933, it is considered a masterpiece of Latin American art.

 Siqueiros Mural